My Marge

 "My Marge" is a song performed by English group The Move for their final album Message from the Country, where it was the 10th and final track.
 The song was written and produced by both Roy Wood and Jeff Lynne, and recorded at Phillips Studios in 1971.
 In the U.S., it was released as a B-side to the band's non-album single "Tonight", which was later released as a bonus track to the 1998 reissue of the album, alongside an "alternative session version", which appeared as a hidden track to end the reissue.
-The song is known for itsMcCartney-esque influence, and its megaphonic sound.
+The song is known for its McCartney-esque influence, and its megaphonic sound.